mandymejia/fMRItools/cran-comments.md

 Passes all the tests in `tests/run_fMRItools_tests.R`

-## First submission
+## New package

-This is the first submission of `fMRItools` to CRAN.
+Once accepted, `fMRItools` will be a new package on CRAN.

+#### First submission, revision

+The call to `ciftiTools.getOption` in the test script has been removed.